Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/02-base/04-list-refactor/readme.md

 ```

 > We could even create a subcomponent for the table headers if we wanted to,
-> this will be an excercise to do in a next example.
+> this will be an exercise to do in a next example.

 - One last step, the _App_ component still has too much code, it should just instantiate the main component and that's it.
   the main component and that's it, let's simplify this.